FarronF/limerick-council-meetings/meetings/2017/09/21-Monthly Meeting of Municipal District of Cappamore-Kilmallock/Minutes - Meeting of the Municipal District of Cappamore-Kilmallock - 20th July 2017.md

 ***Priest’s house to Nicker School with pedestrian crossing to School.***

-With the agreement of the Meeting, this Motion was withdrawn by Councillor Ryan.--- 7
+With the agreement of the Meeting, this Motion was withdrawn by Councillor Ryan.
+---
+7

 10.